Attracting birds

 Other good berry or fruit producers include serviceberries, snowberries, red Osier dogwood, crabapple and hawthorne.

 The next priority was to provide sources of water for birds to both drink and bathe in.
-We have a couple of birdbaths (one is heated for wintertime drinking and bathing), a small pond, and a large pond complete with a waterfall.
+We have a couple of birdbaths, one of which is heated for wintertime drinking and bathing.
+There’s also a small pond and a large pond complete with a waterfall.
 The sound of splashing water really draws in the birds.
 The following video shows how much they love a heated birdbath on a sunny winter’s day:

-No matter what type of water source you provide, be sure to scrub out the algae and other debris on a regular basis.
+No matter how you supply water, be sure to scrub out the algae and other debris on a regular basis.

-Bill and I have enjoyed building our birdhouses, especially during the winter when we call them our “cabin fever projects.”
+Bill and I have enjoyed building our birdhouses, especially during the winter.
+We call them our “cabin fever projects.”
 On Cornell’s All About Birds website, they have an excellent infographic that covers the features of a good birdhouse.
-That way, you know exactly the right size openings for the species you want to accommodate, the correct dimensions to use and where to install the birdhouse.
+That way, you know exactly the right size openings for the species you want to accommodate.
+You’ll also learn the correct dimensions to use and where to install the birdhouse.

 I’ve also written about attracting birds to the garden in my columns for Sunday edition of The Spokesman-Review newspaper.
 Here are links to two of them: